Selfnet-5G/startup/Use Cases/README.md

 * [HoneyNet VNF](https://github.com/Selfnet-5G/Self-Protection-Botnet-Components) - Actuator used to build a fully virtualized and personalized honeynet composed of fake zombies to emulate the real zombie's behaviour when requesting malicious actions to the botnet

+* [Flow Monitoring Agent](https://github.com/Selfnet-5G/flow-monitoring-agent) - This flow network sensor provides metrics related to all the flows passing trought a given set of network interfaces.
+These metrics are used in the autonomoic layer in order to infer behaviours over the network flows.
+This components is able to deal with double encapsultion in order to be ready for 5G flows in a multi-tenant infrastructure.

 * **Snort VNF** - Sensor using a well-known Deep Packet Inspection (DPI) tool such as  Snort for low-level detection, extended with an output plugin to report  alerts in the IDMEF standard format

 ## Self-Healing